bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 ```

-When a credit card is registered using `BNCCHostedRegistrationFormVC`, a credit card token is saved on the device.
-This token is necessary in order to make a payment, as the code example in the [Making payments](#iosmakingpayments) below shows.
-This section contains code examples showing how to get and remove credit card tokens from the device.
+With the SDK you can:

+* get all cards
+* get a specific card
+* remove a card

+The example code here shows how to do all of those operations.

+You can also check out the example app and see what it does to [manage](https://github.com/bambora/BNPayment-iOS/blob/master/Example/BNPayment-Example/ViewController.m) the registered cards.